Artic67/NGBC-game/README.md

 # NGBC-game
-This is my game for NGBC
+This is my game for "Nintendo Game Boy Color"